Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Gary E. Bischoping - Varian Medical Systems, Inc.

 Thanks, Dow, and hello, everyone.
 As Dow mentioned, this is my first earnings call for Varian and I'm delighted to be here.
-I'll frame my comments today in the context of our long-term focus to drive balanced financial results including growth, profitability and liquidity.
+I've framed my comments today in the context of our long-term focus to drive balanced financial results including growth, profitability and liquidity.

 So let me start with growth.
 We ended the quarter with $3.25 billion in backlog, up 6%, including a 7% increase in Oncology.
 Backlog adjustments during the quarter were $49 million, bringing net orders for the company to $781 million.